piedoom/portfolio/content/projects/resamplr.md

 I was wrong about all three of these points.
 Let's see what happened!

-## The Style Guide
+{% grid(type="image", path="resamplr/rev2style.png", header="The Style Guide" format="large") %}
     Remember what I said about clean and professional?
 I kept everything pretty sterile looking.
 Not only that, but I was one of the poor kids who got sucked into the "use thin fonts for literally everything!
 It's readable, I promise!" phase.

-{{ image(path="resamplr/rev2style.png") }}
+{% end %}

 {{ album4(path1="resamplr/rev2home.png", path2="resamplr/rev2login.png", path3="resamplr/rev2product.png", path4="resamplr/rev2player.png") }}